Naegleria and Primary Amebic Meningoencephalitis

 More rarely, infections have been reported when people flush their sinuses with tap water contaminated with Naegleria fowleri.
 You cannot be infected by drinking contaminated water or swimming in a properly cleaned, maintained, and disinfected swimming pool.
 PAM cannot be spread from person-to-person.

 What are the symptoms?

 Symptoms of PAM usually start about 5 days after infection.
 Symptoms can be mild at first, but worsen very quickly.
 In its early stages, symptoms may include:

 - lack of attention to people and surroundings

 - loss of balance

-After symtpoms begin, the disease can move quickly and cause death within about five days.
+After symtpoms begin, the disease can move quickly and cause death within about 5 days.

-People should seek medical care immediately whenever they have a sudden fever, headache, stiff neck, and vomiting - particularly if they have been in warm fresh water within the previous two weeks.
+People should seek medical care immediately whenever they have a sudden fever, headache, stiff neck, and vomiting - particularly if they have been in warm fresh water within the previous 2 weeks.

 How do you prevent it?

 Naegleria fowleri is found in many freshwater lakes and rivers in the United States, and it is likely that a low risk of PAM will always exist with recreational use of freshwater lakes and rivers.
 The low number of infections makes it hard to know why some people have been infected compared to millions of other people using the same or similar waters across the U.S.